tytydraco/yessleep/out/The_last_voyage_of_The_Horven.md

-I was only at sea for a few hours before another crab boat came along.
-Their captain had heard our distress call and came looking for us.
+I was only at sea for a few hours before the cargo ship Weston came along.
+Their captain had heard our distress call and came looking for us in our last known location.
 After getting me some dry clothes and a blanket, they asked if there had been any other survivors.
 I thought about Jimbo and Ramirez, if they were alive, they were probably infected with whatever changed Cobb.
 I thought about the captain, I hoped he had survived, but didn't think he had.
 If he didn't manage to kill the creature, he’d be in the same shape as the other two.

 “No.” I said after a while.
 “There was no one else.”